An intern typing on a laptop computer in an office

 How to apply

-To apply, you will need to complete and submit our online application form by the deadline of 12:00 midday UK time on Friday 17 February 2023.
+To apply, you will need to complete and submit our online application form by the deadline of 12:00 midday (UK time) on Wednesday 21 February 2024.
 We recommend that you aim to complete and submit your application at least one week in advance.

-As part of the application process you will be required to provide information about your education, submit supporting documents, state your subject interests, provide a personal statement, and source one reference.
+As part of the application process you will be required to provide information about your education and your background, answer a series of questions about your experience instead of providing a CV, submit supporting documents, outline your reasons for choosing your project(s), provide a personal statement, and source one reference.
 We strongly encourage you to read our Medium article about Five things we really want you to know about applying to Oxford.

 We recommend you use a computer to complete the application form and not a smart device (ie phone or tablet), as you will need to upload a number of documents in support of your application.

 You are responsible for making sure that all required documents, including your reference, are submitted by the deadline and meet the University’s requirements.
-If your application is submitted late, or it is incomplete or ineligible, it will not be put forward for assessment.
+If your application is incomplete or late, it may not be put forward for assessment.
+If your application ineligible, it will not be put forward for assessment.

 Completing the application form